Hitachi C12FDH vs DeWalt DW715: Which One’s Best?

 Design – Pick your favorite color

 Both saws exhibit thoughtful design when it comes to usability.
-The controls are easy to access, and adjustment is crisp and secure.
+The controls are easy to access, and the adjustment is crisp and secure.
 Properly placed handles provide maximum control during operation.
 Both tools feature carrying handles to simplify moving the saws from one spot to another.
 There is no clear winner in this category.

 Direct drive or belt? – Point to the C12FDH